Log in

 But the good news..

-First time homebuyer programs can help cover these fees too.
+Many first time homebuyer programs help cover these fees too.

-(and there's several other ways to get money when buying a home that we'll talk more about below)
+(and there's several other ways to get homebuyer money we'll talk more about below)

 Getting a home loan pre-approval and using first time homebuyer programs can help you buy a home sooner.